hermit-os/hermit-playground/README.md

 $ cd build
 $ make install DESTDIR=~/hermit-build
 $ cd ~/hermit-build/opt/hermit
-$ # using QEMU
 $ bin/proxy x86_64-hermit/extra/tests/hello
 ```

 The application will be started within our thin
 hypervisor _uhyve_ powered by Linux's KVM API and therefore requires *KVM* support.
-In principle, it is an extension of [ukvm](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf).
+In principle, it is an extension of [ukvm](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf) and part of our proxy.

 The environment variable `HERMIT_CPUS` specifies the number of
 CPUs (and no longer a range of core ids).
 Furthermore, the variable `HERMIT_MEM`